workflowhub-eu/about/Workflow-RO-Crate.md

 The _Crate_ COULD contain a Dataset (directory) data entity of type `["Dataset"]` named "examples" to hold examples.

-## Workflow Hub-specific Features/Requirements
+## WorkflowHub-specific Features/Requirements

 ### File Format

-The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by the Workflow Hub.
+The Workflow RO Crate must be zipped, and have the file extension `.crate.zip` to be recognized by the WorkflowHub.

 ### Extracted Metadata

-The Workflow Hub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`:
+The WorkflowHub will extract and expose the following properties from the Crate entity (`./`) in `ro-crate-metadata.jsonld`:

 * `name` - This will be shown as the title of the workflow.
 * `description` - This will be shown as the description of the workflow.